mrbid/USTOR-160/README.md

 head with all the memory pre-allocated keeps writes O(1) while still being advantageous to culling oldest IDFA's first.

-For larger scale solutions I am currently using UDP and a bucketed Hash Map.

 PHP Functions for Write and Check operations